 In summary, SRK considers there are three types of project risk associated with the planned development of Centennial as a uranium ISR well field and recovery operation: social-political risk, environmental-permitting risk, and technical risk risks associated with the hydrogeological aspects of the project.
 Powertech plans to mitigate risks as the project proceeds through permitting, construction and development.
 Identified operational risks related to hydraulic conductivity, and the ability to elevate the water table will not be fully understood until adequate pump testing is completed later this year and hydrogeological modeling has been reviewed.
-Other operational risks, including mining to a 0.2GT cut-off and the ability to satisfactorily raise the water table in an operation model may not be fully understood until the initial production well filed is in operation.
+Other operational risks, including mining to a 0.2GT cut-off and the ability to satisfactorily raise the water table in an operation.
 SRK's opinion is that there are significant risks for Centennial; however, most of those risks can be assessed and/or mitigated prior to commitment of initial capital for well field and process plant construction.